lostisland/faraday/docs/middleware/request/authentication.md

 ### Basic Authentication

-`TokenAuthentication` adds a 'Basic' type Authorization header to a Faraday request.
+`BasicAuthentication` adds a 'Basic' type Authorization header to a Faraday request.

 ```ruby
 Faraday.new(...) do |conn|